OpenEvalProject/evals/manuscripts/elife-66809/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/66809/elife-66809-fig8-v2.jpg)

 **Figure 8.:** (a) Schematic of whisker stimulation and in vivo imaging of barrel cortex.
 The control unstimulated (D3) and stimulated barrel (C2) were imaged twice at baseline.
 The C2 whisker was mechanically stimulated with 10 Hz vibration for 1 hr, after which imaging of both barrels resumed. (b) Distribution of normalized SEP-GluA1 intensity in barrel cortex over time in one representative homozygous SEP-GluA1 mouse.
 Left: distribution of SEP-GluA1 intensity was stable over time in the control, unstimulated D3 barrel.
 Right: significant rightward shift in SEP-GluA1 intensity in the C2 barrel following whisker stimulation (for 1 hr, between the 1 and 2 hr time points), indicating net synaptic potentiation. **p<0.01, Mann–Whitney U test relative to within-mouse baseline period (pooled 0 and 1 hr time points). (c) Whisker stimulation induces barrel-selective synaptic potentiation.
 Plot of mean SEP-GluA1 fluorescent intensity from all automatically detected SEP puncta over time in the control (black, D3) and stimulated (red, C2) barrel. n = 4 mice, **p<0.01, two-way ANOVA, comparing each imaging session to the two pooled baseline sessions (0 and 1 hr).
 Error bars represent standard deviation. (d) Whisker stimulation induces barrel-selective synapse enlargement.
 Plot of mean area of all automatically detected SEP puncta over time in the control (black, D3) and stimulated (red, C2) barrel.
 Synapse area was defined as the maximum area in a single 2D imaging plane for each automatically segmented SEP-GluA1 puncta. *p<0.05, two-way ANOVA, comparing each imaging session to the two pooled baseline sessions (0 and 1 hr). (e) Number of detected synapses was stable over time.
-Total synapse count from each individual mouse (thin gray) and mean (n = 4, thick black) are presented.Figure 8—source data 1.Figure 8 plots.
+Total synapse count from each individual mouse (thin gray) and mean (n = 4, thick black) are presented.

-## SEP-GluA1 reports synaptic plasticity underlying sensory stimulation
+### SEP-GluA1 reports synaptic plasticity underlying sensory stimulation

 To demonstrate the utility of the SEP-GluA1 knockin line and our automated synapse detection algorithm, we investigated synaptic dynamics in barrel cortex during whisker stimulation.
 Mouse somatosensory cortex displays an exquisite somatotopic map, wherein each individual whisker is represented by a discrete cortical area.
 These so-called barrels provide an ideal tableau to investigate activity-dependent plasticity underlying encoding of sensory stimulation.
 Previous work has shown that whisker stimulation can induce NMDA receptor-dependent LTP in layer 2/3 cells (Gambino et al., 2014; Holtmaat and Caroni, 2016; Zhang et al., 2015).
 To investigate how this sensory stimulation may be stored within vast synaptic networks, we surgically implanted cranial windows over barrel cortex in adult SEP-GluA1 mice (2–4 months old).
 Using optical-intrinsic imaging during passive whisker stimulation, we identified barrels corresponding to the C2 and D3 whiskers (Figure 8a).
 We imaged SEP-GluA1 fluorescence at high resolution within 100 μm cubed volumes of layer I somatosensory cortex.
 By registering volumes to vasculature and other fiducial markers, we were able to longitudinally image the same cortical volumes in each barrel for 3–5 hr.
 To confine our analysis to precisely the same neural volumes throughout sensory stimulation, we further employed post hoc rigid-body transformations to longitudinally align neural volumes.